On Generalizations of Pairwise Compatibility Graphs: On OR-PCGs

+We preliminarily recall a couple of definitions.
+A graph $G$ is {\em edge covered} by graphs from a certain class $\mathcal{C}$ if it is possible to select some graphs from $\mathcal{C}$ such that all the edges of $G$ belong to some of the selected graphs, while all the non-edges do not.

+Given a graph $G$, its {\em arboricity} is the minimum number of spanning forests needed to cover all the edges of $G$.

-Recall that \Intg s are trivially \ORg s and thus Theorem~\ref{theo:interval-general} holds for \ORg s, too.
-In this section we improve this result.
-Notice that by Definition \ref{def:or}, graph is in \OR{k} if and only if its edges can be covered by $k$ PCGs.
+Notice that by Definition \ref{def:or}, a graph is in \OR{k} if and only if its edges can be covered by $k$ PCGs.
 Thus, we can exploit the wide literature in graph edge covering ({\em e.g.} see the survey paper \cite{Knauer2016}).
-In particular, since forests are PCGs, a graph with arboricity $a$ ({\em i.e.} the minimum number of spanning forests needed to cover all the edges of the graph is $a$) is in \OR{a}.
-We use this result in the proof of the next theorem.